antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version_bu.md

 ---------

-In R2 there are much more sets of genes that have been found to be implemented in specific processes.
+In R2 there are many more sets of genes that have been found to be implemented in specific processes.
 The Broad Institute has compiled quite some of these sets of genes that characterize hallmark biological processes.

 * Go back to the window with the differentially expressed genes.
 * Select the **Gene set analysis** option from the right menu